epfl-ada/ada-2021-project-frankezi/README.md

 * *Zied:* website creation, optimization of notebooks, load of data
 * *Kepler:* sentiment analysis, information retrievals
 * *Francesca:* writing of functions to collect info about speakers, website optimization
-* *Anne:* writing of html for website, collect info about speakers, plotly graphs
+* *Anne:* writing of code for website, collect info about speakers, plotly graphs
 * *all:* Bonus (Quotebank issue reporting), corrections of errors, optimization and brain storming